Skip to main content

 Peace and Friendship Garden

-The Peace and Friendship Garden:
+The Peace and Friendship Garden

 This garden provides a beautiful and relaxing space on the west side of campus.
 Designed to treat water received from Lot 1’s vegetated swale treatment train, the garden’s stormwater system features a flow splitter, pretreatment basin, and sand filter.
 Water runs off the parking area and is captured by the swale.
 The swale carries the water to a flow splitter that directs the runoff into the pretreatment basin.
 Finally, the water is sent to the sand filter where it filters through the soil profile.
 In heavy rain, water will continue down the swale to prevent flooding.